204NoContent/disapproval/README.md

 O_o Charts (Disapproval Charts)
 ===

-Simple SVG charting for the browser.
+Simple SVG charts for the browser.

 O\_o Charts plots single and multiple datasets as a line or bar chart as appropriate.
 O\_o Charts is an opinionated library and was created to alleviate some common frustrations.
 Note that O\_o Charts does not support animation by design, so if you're looking for animated plots, it is best to look elsewhere.